-Seaweed is one of the most nutrient-rich vegetables.
+Seaweed is one of the most nutrient-rich foods typically used as a vegetable.

-However, including sea vegetables in our diet may have several advantages.
+While most people consume a minimal amount of sea vegetables like kelp, including sea vegetables in our diet may have several benefits.

-This article looks at the health benefits of kelp, an edible seaweed with an abundance of beneficial compounds.
+This article looks at the health benefits of kelp, an edible seaweed rich in several beneficial compounds.

 What is Kelp?